pocomane/brewed-in-the-apocalypse/bita.md

 __Asses the situation__ - When you read a charged situation and you have to roll:

 - On Success ask to the scenarist 3 questions from the list
-- On Compromise ask to the scenarist 1 question from the list
+- On trade-off ask to the scenarist 1 question from the list
 - On Failure ask to the scenarist 1 question from the list

 Questions about the situation (the player have to fill the _ before to ask):

-- How could we best end qucikly?
+- How could we best end quickly?
 - Which enemy is most vulnerable to me?
 - Which enemy is the biggest threat?
 - What should I be on the lookout for?